 Chris Durban is a French>English translator based in Paris, specializing in finance, business and crisis communications.
 She translates nearly every day and enjoys it immensely.

 But she also grapples with promoting the profession as a whole—no easy matter when so many translators embrace the shadows with such gusto.

-The original seven blogposts suggest some paths based on insights gleaned at Seth Godin’s Ruckusmaker weekend in early 2015.
-Related writing can be found at the altMBA alum site (Chris was a participant in Seth’s first altMBA course in June-July 2015.)
+The original seven blogposts suggest some paths ahead based on insights gleaned at Seth Godin’s Ruckusmaker weekend in early 2015.
+Related writing can be found at the altMBA alum site (Chris took part in Seth’s first altMBA course in June-July 2015).

 Others posts here address upcoming events.

 (NB: That definitive blogpost explaining the meaning of life/translation has eluded me so far, but I do develop the points it will one day contain in my presentations for associations and at other events.)